- Minimum 24 Units

 For further information see the Scholarships website.

 The Graduate Certificate of Management (GCM) will equip students with a solid foundation of knowledge, skills and application in the management disciplines within an evidence-based management (EBM) framework.
-The GCM is a standalone program and also serves as a pathway for those who do not meet the traditional entry requirements for an ANU Masters program.
+The GCM is both a standalone program and a pathway to our Masters programs for those who do not meet the traditional entry requirements for an ANU Masters program.

 Certain courses in the Management Core Specialisation have an Online study option.